TEXT BY: Chris Hunter PHOTOS: Scout Motors

 Taylor Langhals – Chief Exterior Designer

 Taylor has an unusual background for a designer: his CV runs the gamut from pro race cars to hardcore off-roaders.
-But this is the first time he’s been on the ground floor right from the concept stage, and he’s excited by the challenge.
+While he has been involved in numerous concept projects before, being on the ground floor right from the concept stage doesn’t happen often, and he’s excited by the challenge.

 He’s particularly drawn to the purity of the Scout 80: it was very clean in shape and form, at a time when the trend was towards more ‘edgy’ types of design.
 (We’re on a similar trajectory today, Taylor notes.)